Measurement of magnetic cavitation driven by heat flow in a plasma

-Comparing the local and kinetic models, at the higher density of $\unit[2.4\times 10^{19}]{cm^{-3}}$, the extended MHD and VFP simulations predict the same Nernst velocities over time and the same position for the peak in the magnetic field, with an average advection velocity up to $\unit[1.1]{ns}$ of $\unit[3.3\times10^5]{m/s}$ and $\unit[3.2\times10^5]{m/s}$ for the VFP and MHD simulations respectively.
-At the lowest density, however, the predictions begin to diverge, with the MHD simulation predicting an average advection velocity around $10\%$ larger than predicted by the VFP simulation at $\unit[2.2\times 10^{18}]{cm^{-3}}$; here a flux-limiter of 0.05 gives much closer agreement.
-Because of the magnetisation of the plasma, fluid models are a good approximation, but to precisely match fluid simulations to kinetic simulations still requires tuning the flux-limiter to the plasma conditions.

-In summary, we have measured the change in an applied magnetic field when an underdense plasma is heated by a ns-duration laser pulse.
-In doing so, we have made the first direct measurement of magnetic cavitation driven by heat flow rather than by bulk motion in the plasma.
-This magnetic cavitation is particularly relevant for experiments into magnetic reconnection -- where rapid heating means that magnetic transport is often Nernst-dominated -- and for inertial confinement fusion experiments, where applied or self-generated magnetic fields have been shown to increase temperatures in the hot-spot and mitigate instability growth \cite{froula2007,chang2011,walsh2019}.
-As described in refs.~\cite{slutz2010, mcbride2015}, the expulsion of magnetic fields from the hottest regions of the plasma will bring into question the viability of magnetised inertial confinement fusion techniques.
-We have shown that models without the Nernst term result in a spuriously high magnetic field within the plasma, and that in this regime extended MHD models agree surprisingly well with kinetic simulations, with the heat flow at the edge of the hot plasma remaining relatively local due to the increase in the magnetic field outside the hot plasma.
+In summary, we have made the first direct measurement of magnetic cavitation driven by heat flow rather than by bulk motion in the plasma.
+This magnetic cavitation is particularly relevant for experiments into magnetic reconnection -- where rapid heating means that magnetic transport is often Nernst-dominated -- and for inertial confinement fusion, where applied or self-generated magnetic fields have been shown to increase temperatures in the hot-spot and mitigate instability growth \cite{froula2007,chang2011,walsh2019}.
+As described in refs.~\cite{slutz2010, mcbride2015}, the expulsion of magnetic fields from the hottest regions of the plasma will increase the field strengths required for magnetised inertial confinement fusion techniques.
+We have shown that models without the Nernst term result in a spuriously high magnetic field within the plasma, and that under our moderately magnetized conditions XMHD models agree surprisingly well with kinetic simulations despite long mean free paths; the heat flow at the edge of the hot plasma remains relatively local due to the increase in the magnetic field outside the hot plasma. \\

 \begin{footnotesize}

 \end{footnotesize}